MaastrichtU-IDS/translator-openpredict/README.md

 **Translator OpenPredict** 🔮🐍 is an API to compute and serve predicted biomedical concepts associations, for the [NCATS Translator project](https://ncats.nih.gov/translator/about).

-This service has been built from the [fair-workflows/openpredict](https://github.com/fair-workflows/openpredict) project.

 # Use the API 🌐

-The Translator OpenPredict API serves predictions of biomedical concepts associations (e.g. disease treated by drug).
+The OpenPredict API serves predictions of biomedical concepts associations (e.g. disease treated by drug).

 The user provides a drug 💊 or a disease 🦠 identifier as a CURIE (e.g. DRUGBANK:DB00394, OMIM:246300), and choose a prediction model (only OMIM - DrugBank at the moment).